-The number of pallets handled in dropped by 13%, but we handled 12% additional pallets for blast freezing in 2015.
+The number of pallets handled in increased by 9%, and we handled 18% additional pallets for blast freezing in 2016.
 This will allow the Group to positively position for future growth.
 Norish plc is one of only two companies in Britain who can presently provide blast freezing services for pig meat for China.

-The significant feature of the year is the fund raising which has greatly strengthened the balance sheet.
+The significant feature of the year is the investment in the dairy farming business in Kilkenny.